About the Center

 History of Kirkland Fine Arts Center

-Kirkland Fine Arts Center is named after Eva and Ernest Kirkland.
-Ernest Kirkland was the owner of a Decatur pharmaceutical company.
-When Ernest passed away, his wife Eva took over the company with flourishing success.
-Years later, Eva’s health began to fail and she was forced to sell the company in the early 1960’s. $500,000 from the sale of the company was given to the Kirkland Fine Arts Center build project.
-After she passed away, another $100,000 from her estate was given to Millikin University for continuing the arts and education.
-She also gave money to build a cancer wing at the Decatur Memorial hospital.
+Kirkland Fine Arts Center is named after Eva and Ernest Kirkland, both Millikin alumni.
+Ernest Kirkland was the owner of a Decatur-based pharmaceutical company, and when Ernest passed away, his wife Eva took over the company with flourishing success.
+Years later, Eva’s health began to fail, and she was forced to sell the company in the early 1960s. $500,000 from the sale of the company was given to the Kirkland Fine Arts Center build project.
+After she passed away, another $100,000 from her estate was given to Millikin University for continuing support of the arts and education.

-Eva Kirkland was permanently hospitalized during the construction of the center, but was able to attend the opening gala in 1970 along with many of the following music and theatre events.
-With the help of private nurses and Kirkland staff members, Eva enjoyed many Kirkland Fine Arts Center events.
-She met such personalities as Pete Fountain and Duke Ellington.
-Because of Eva’s devotion to the arts, Millikin University, and Decatur, Kirkland Fine Arts Center has blessed the Decatur community with years of entertainment.
-Both Eva and Ernest Kirkland’s portraits are hung in the Center just off the main foyer.
+Eva Kirkland was permanently hospitalized during the construction of the center, but was able to attend the opening gala in 1970, as well as many of Kirkland’s first musical and theatrical events.
+With the help of private nurses and Kirkland staff members, Eva was a welcome guest to the Kirkland Fine Arts Center for numerous shows.
+During her patronage, she met such personalities as Pete Fountain and Duke Ellington.
+Because of Eva’s devotion to the arts, Millikin University, and Decatur, Kirkland Fine Arts Center has blessed the Decatur and central Illinois community with years of entertainment.
+Both Eva and Ernest Kirkland’s portraits can be seen in the Center, hung just off the main foyer.